This lesson is still being designed and assembled (Pre-Alpha version)

 return model

 In this function, a single dense layer is defined.
 The Adam optimizer is created and the model is “compiled” by combining the layer definition, optimizer, loss function.
-The returned model is ready for training.
+The compiled model object is ready for training.

 Training and Validation: No Hidden Layer

-Next, we call this function to construct the model, then train it.
+Let us create and train the NN model with no hidden layer.
 A learning rate of 0.0003 is used along with 5 epochs and a batch size of 32.
 In the following episode, we will run experiments and vary these parameters.

 model_0 = NN_Model_no_hidden(0.0003)